ngovandiep/docker/README.md

 **3. Build docker**

-By using, window command line/
+By using, window command line\

-1/ Go to docker's directory./
+1/ Go to docker's directory.\
-2/ Build image by command./
+2/ Build image by command.\
 ```bash
 docker-compose build
 ```